hvaandres/workshop2-through-Terraform/README.md

 - Run the following command to stop the docker image: "docker-compose down"
 - Run the following command to stop the docker image in the background: "docker-compose down -v"

-# Running the project in AWS EC2 instance
+# Running the project in AWS EC2 instance & do some testing

 - Clone this repository
 - Run all the commands mentioned before in "Running the project"